DiTEC-project/pyaerial/README.md

 - `autoencoder` (AutoEncoder): A trained autoencoder instance.

-- `features_of_interest` (list): only look for rules that have these features of interest on the antecedent side accepted form ["feature1", "feature2", {"feature3": "value1}, ...], either a feature name as str, or specific value of a feature in object form
+- `features_of_interest=None` (list, Optional): only look for rules that have these features of interest on the antecedent side accepted form ["feature1", "feature2", {"feature3": "value1}, ...], either a feature name as str, or specific value of a feature in object form

-- `similarity` (float): Minimum similarity threshold for an itemset to be considered frequent.
+- `similarity=0.8` (float, Optional): Minimum similarity threshold for an itemset to be considered frequent.

-- `max_length` (int): Maximum number of items in each itemset.
+- `max_length=2` (int, Optional): Maximum number of items in each itemset.

 **Returns**: